Are you passionate about creative writing, longing to craft the next great American novel?

 Rising Action versus Falling Action

 Falling action may tie up loose ends or follow a journey home.
-Frodo’s return to Hobbiton, Simba’s ascent up Pride Rock, and Luke and Han’s Triumphant return to base after destroying the Death Star are examples of falling action in fiction.
+Frodo’s return to Hobbiton, Simba’s ascent up Pride Rock, and Luke and Han’s triumphant return to base after destroying the Death Star are examples of falling action in fiction.

 A journey home after defeating the villains, a celebratory party, or a moment of reflection can all be falling action sequences.